gabrielliosc/portifolio-app/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Some points for improvement can be highlighted as TO DOs in the future | Alguns pontos para melhoria podem ser listados como TO DOs no futuro
+## Some points for improvement can be highlighted as TO DOs in the future
+<p>##Alguns pontos para melhoria podem ser listados como TO DOs no futuro</p>
 - [ ] Add costum purchase page | Adicionar página de compra costumizada
 - [ ] Section to subscribe to newsletter and sale | Seção para se inscrever para newsletter e promoções
 - [ ] Add a "Shopping" Cart | Adicionar um "carrinho" de compras